Robert Kelly (character): Fictional character biography

-Senator Robert Kelly was first seen at a social gathering hosted by the Hellfire Club, where an illusion projected by the mutant villain Mastermind caused him to believe he had witnessed the X-Man Cyclops firing randomly into a crowd.
-He was the primary backer of the Mutant Control Act and Project Wideawake, a government program aimed at creating updated Sentinel robots that would help track down, detain and, if necessary, kill violent mutants.
+Senator Robert Kelly is first seen at a social gathering hosted by the Hellfire Club, where an illusion projected by the mutant villain Mastermind causes him to believe he had witnessed the X-Man Cyclops firing randomly into a crowd.
+He is the primary backer of the Mutant Control Act and Project Wideawake, a government program aimed at creating updated Sentinel robots that would help track down, detain, and, if necessary, kill violent mutants.

-Senator Kelly played a central role in the Days of Future Past storyline.
-The entire plot revolved around the X-Men stopping Mystique and the Brotherhood of Mutants from assassinating him and thus inadvertently causing a dystopian future where mutants and other heroes were hunted down by the Sentinels and nearly totally eliminated.
+Kelly played a central role in the Days of Future Past storyline.
+His assassination by Mystique and the Brotherhood of Mutants leads to a dystopian future where mutants and other heroes are hunted down by the Sentinels and nearly totally eliminated, with the X-Men working to prevent it.

-Senator Kelly was later married to Sharon, a former maid who worked in the Hellfire Club.
-Kelly, in a meeting with Sebastian Shaw, was shocked when his wife walked in wearing her old servant garb as a bit of fun.
-Sharon was genuinely apologetic, saying she would not have done such a thing if it hadn't been just him and Shaw.
-Sharon was killed, shot by Master Mold during a battle between the mutant-hunting robot and Rogue.
-This further incited Robert's stance against mutantkind.
+Kelly is later married to Sharon, a former maid who worked in the Hellfire Club.
+Sharon is killed by Master Mold during the latter's battle with Rogue, which further incites Kelly's stance against mutants.

-Senator Kelly remained an active anti-mutant activist in the comics through the 1990s, but slowly became more open-minded and tolerant towards the mutant population, promising the X-Men he would work for the rights of mutants during the early 2000s.
-After his life was saved by the mutant Pyro in an attack (this was when Pyro was infected with the Legacy Virus) from Post, Kelly vowed to reconsider his standing on mutants and work towards improving human/mutant relations.
-Despite being guarded by the X-Man Cable, he was not long afterward assassinated at a college rally (where he was speaking at the time) by the anti-mutant activist Alan Lewis who felt that Kelly betrayed their anti-mutant cause.
-He died in Cable's arms after Cable had been too occupied helping Jean Grey save Charles Xavier on the astral plane to realize the danger to Kelly before it was too late.
-With his dying breaths, he pleaded for Cable not to give up on his dream.
-Cable's failure to protect the reformed Kelly, coupled with the devastating loss of Moira MacTaggert who was murdered by Mystique, led Cable to leave the X-Men not long afterward.
+Kelly remains an active anti-mutant activist in the comics through the 1990s, but slowly becomes more open-minded and tolerant towards the mutant population, promising the X-Men he will work for the rights of mutants.
+After Pyro saves him during an attack from Post, Kelly vows to reconsider his standing on mutants and work towards improving human/mutant relations.
+Shortly afterward, Kelly is assassinated by anti-mutant activist Alan Lewis, who feels that Kelly has betrayed his anti-mutant cause.

-The Box prison for mutant criminals was also known as the Robert Kelly Correction Facility where it was named in honor of him.

-Creation

-The character's name was chosen by Chris Claremont, in honor of his Bard College professor, the poet Robert Kelly.
-The latter has confirmed the connection between the two names in interviews among his students.